-Depending on what the weather is like where you are right now, this could be the perfect word to add to your vocabulary this summer.
-But even if you’re currently enjoying a scalding bout of sunshine, enduring a sudden downpour of rain, or suffering through a drought, the most obscure corners of the English language have precisely the right word for you.
+Depending on what the weather is like where you are, this could be the perfect word to add to your vocabulary.
+But even if you’re currently enjoying a bout of sunshine, or enduring a sudden downpour of rain, the most obscure corners of the English language have precisely the right word for you.

 This word, pronounced “Benji,” is an old southeast English dialect word meaning “overcast” or “threatening rain.”
 According to one theory, it might derive from an earlier word, benge, meaning “to drink to excess.”

-Rainbows were nicknamed bows of promise in Victorian English, in allusion to a story in the Book of Genesis.
+Rainbows were nicknamed "bows of promise" in Victorian English, in allusion to the story in the Book of Genesis.

 Cairies are swiftly moving clouds.
 An old Scots dialect word, it derives from cairy (a Scots pronunciation of “carry”), a local name for a burden or a load to be conveyed.

 This is an old Irish-English word for the perfect weather conditions in which to dry clothes.
 Probably related to an identical Scots word for an insatiable thirst (or for an insatiable drinker), drouth was borrowed into American English in the 19th century, where it eventually became another name for a drought.

 If the weather flenches, then it looks like it might improve later on, but never actually does.